-From the beginning of the contraction until the central density reaches log $\rho_c=9.39$, the contraction is caused by neutrino cooling.
-Figure \ref{f_time} shows that the time scale of contraction is close to the Kelvin-Helmholtz time scale, corresponding to the neutrino-cooling time scale.
+From the beginning of contraction until the central density reaches log $\rho_c=9.39$, contraction is caused by neutrino cooling.
+Figure \ref{f_time} shows that the contraction timescale is close to the Kelvin-Helmholtz timescale, corresponding to the neutrino-cooling timescale.
 In this phase, the central temperature decreases as the entropy is radiated by thermally activated neutrino emission.
 As the central temperature decreases, the cooling rate of neutrino emission decreases as well.
-The timescale of density evolution becomes longer simultaneously.
+The timescale of density evolution simultaneously becomes longer.

-Although electron captures on $^{27}$Al, $^{25}$Mg and $^{23}$Na proceeds in this stage (Fig. \ref{f_enuc}), these reactions have just a minor effect on the density evolution.
-This is because, firstly, mass fractions of these nuclei are so small that reduction of electron mole fraction does not induce contraction.
+Although electron captures by $^{27}$Al, $^{25}$Mg and $^{23}$Na proceed in this stage (Fig. \ref{f_enuc}), these reactions have only a minor effect on density evolution.
+Firstly, this is because the mass fractions of these isotopes are so small that reduction of electron mole fraction does not induce contraction.
 Secondly, thermal contributions from these reactions are smaller than neutrino cooling.
-Since the energy production by these electron captures is small, convection and thus convective URCA cooling as described in \citet{rit99} does not affect our calculation.
+Since the energy production by these electron captures is small, the convective URCA cooling, described in \citet{rit99}, do not affect our calculation.